hyuntaekim1738/ReactPhotoBoard/README.txt

-Feed/Interaction - Allow user to like, comment, and view posts in the Feed Followers - Allow users to follow and be followed by other users Navigation - Display links to the other functions
+Feed/Interaction - Allow user to like, comment, and view posts in the Feed Followers - Allow users to follow and be followed by other users Navigation - Display links to the other functions Searching - Allow user to search for other profiles

 Implementation plan (UI):
 Create the navigation bar without the Authentication, then link the pages as each is created Create the login and signup pages
 Create the profile page
-Create the post component and the comment component, add frontend interaction
+Create the post component and the comment component, add frontend interaction Add searchbar

 Implementation plan (Backend):
 Connect to firebase API and set up database